-He snapped his "eye" by rubbing shoulders, observing others – Patrick Demarchelier, Patrick Tourneboeuf or Gueorgui Pinkhassov of the agency Magnum, with whom he followed workshops.
+His look, he trained by rubbing shoulders, observing others do - Patrick Demarchelier, Patrick Tourneboeuf or Gueorgui Pinkhassov Magnum agency, with whom he followed courses.
 He learned by doing, especially.
-Working on his lights, his effects, his portraits.
+By working his lights, his effects, his portraits.
 One thing after another.
-"I used to do some photography when I was young but I had forgotten.
-Strangely enough, Kanye West is the one who gave me the taste for photography.
-He was my client for a few years and as any respected tourist he would ask me to photograph him in front of the Tour Eiffel, in front of the Arc de Triomphe, or during our times spent at various fashion weeks.
-He gave me advice on the light and I learned like a madman. »
+"I had taken pictures when I was young but I forgot.
+It is strangely Kanye West who gave me the taste to the image.
+He was my client for a few years and as a good self-respecting tourist he asked me to photograph him in front of the Eiffel Tower, in front of the Arc de Triomphe, etc. He gave me advice on the light and I learned like crazy. "

 The “self-educated photographer”, as he likes to call himself, fell in love with his city when he knew how to look at her.
 He watches it from every angle, like a man in love, especially from underneath.
 He looks at her indirectly: he takes what she wants to reflect from herself in the puddles of water, in the mirrors, in all the surfaces that reflect her image.
 His work in the sometimes murky waters of Paris reveals another city, as if we discovered new forms, new faces and other horizons.

-"These are different viewpoints that reveal themselves," he said.
-Many people, after seeing my photos, say to me: "I will never look at puddles again like before".
-And then they forget...
-But if I managed to make sure that they look Paris otherwise, it's already a lot.
-I am convinced that a picture can make a difference. »
+"These are different points of view that are revealed," he says.
+Many people, after seeing my photos, tell me: "I will never look at puddles like before".
+And then they forget ...
+But if I managed to make them look at Paris differently, it's already a lot.
+I am convinced that a photo can change things. "

-"Gueorgui Pinkhassov from the Magnum agency taught me something very important.
-He told me: "Henry Cartier-Bresson was waiting for the right moment, the right light, the right person, the right situation to go through his goal."
-So Maxime Hibon did the learning of patience, he learned to wait for the right light, the right angle of the leg of the passerby that is reflected in a puddle at the Jardin des Tuileries.
-He went on to capture with his device what the city, life, would give him well.
+"Gueorgui Pinkhassov from the Magnum agency has taught me something very important.
+He told me: "Henry Cartier-Bresson was waiting for the right moment, the right light, the right person, the right situation to pass in his objective."
+Then Maxime Hibon learned patience, he learned to wait for the right light, the right angle of the passante's leg, which is reflected in a puddle at the Tuileries Garden.
+He agreed to capture with his camera what the city, life, wanted to give him.

-His first exhibition, he had made it to Nyon.
-The second, at Paris, at the Hôtel Lutetia.
-For almost six years Maxime Hibon has been showing his work in fairs, museums and galleries in Europe and the United States – the AAF DE Bruxelles or the Museum of contemporary Art in Dallas – alongside some of the greatest Contemporary art artists.
+His first exhibition, he had made in Nyon.
+The second, in Paris, at the Hotel Lutetia.
+For almost six years Maxime Hibon has been exhibiting at fairs, museums and galleries in Europe and the United States - the AAF Brussels or the Museum of Contemporary Art in Dallas - alongside some of the greatest artists in the world. contemporary art.

-He has just participated in the realization of a book for the Gendarmerie Nationale.
+He has just participated in the production of a book for the National Gendarmerie.
 He had been asked to bring an outside look at the institution.
 That's what he did.
-26 ' 000 copies of the book have so been been published.
-An adventure that will be pursued alongside them.
-No doubt his gaze sends them another image, another reflection of themselves and their function.
+The book has already been edited to more than 26'000 copies.
+An adventure that will continue on their side.
+No doubt his look sends them another image, another reflection of themselves and their function.